This page was reviewed or revised on Wednesday, November 18, 2009 1:08 PM

 BE CAREFUL!
 Children must be taught to never touch a needle or syringe.
 If they find one, have them tell an adult right away.
 If you find a discarded needle, follow these important steps to prevent needle stick injury.
-If you do not feel comfortable handling the syringe, contact either the police, the public works department or the Community Health Services for assistance.
+If you do not feel comfortable handling the syringe, contact either the police, the public works department or the Lambton Public Health for assistance.

 Wear heavy glove or use a thick cloth or tongs to pick up the syringe.
 NEVER use your hands.

 Hold the needle tip away from you.
 Be careful not to pick yourself.
 Do not attempt to put a cap back on.

 Put the needle in a puncture proof plastic container (e.g. peanut butter jar, javex bottle, motor oil bottle, or shampoo bottle).

 Place the puncture proof container in with the regular garbage for disposal - not in the recycle box.